propsproject/props-protocol/docs/PropsController.md

 ##### Whitelist AppToken

 Whitelist an app.
-Users can only interact (stake, withdraw, claim) with whitelisted apps.
+Users can only stake to whitelisted apps.

 ```solidity
 function whitelistAppToken(address _appToken) external onlyOwner